Dildz/Southern-Hemisphere-Seasons/README.md

 ### Key Features:

 - Real-World Season Alignment: Automatically sets the in-game season based on the real-world date, corresponding to the Southern Hemisphere's seasonal calendar.
-- Additional "Late Autum" & "Early Spring" dates added.
+- Additional "Late Autum" & "Early Spring" seasons added.
 - Persistence Across Reboots: The season is recalculated on each server startup, ensuring continuity regardless of server reboots.